Upstatement/quickshare/README.md

 ###Common

-The following attributes are used for all social media
+*The following attributes are used for all social media*

----

 `data-url="http://url"`